that-hatter/scrapi-searcher/README.md

 - `BOT_PREFIX` - the prefix to use for the bot's commands.
 - `BOT_TOKEN` - the bot's token.
 - `DEV_ADMIN` - the Discord ID of the user to set as the bot's administrator.
 - `DEV_GUILD` - the Discord ID of the guild (server) to set as the "dev server".
+Developer commands can be used anywhere in this server.
 - `DEV_USERS` - a list of names and Discord IDs for users to set as developers.
+These users can use developer commands even outside the developer server (except direct messages).
 Format: `name1:ID1, name2:ID2, name3:ID3`, and so on.
 - `DEV_LOGS_CHANNEL` - the Discord ID of the channel to send bot logs in.
 - `GITHUB_ACCESS_TOKEN` - the token to use for Github API requests.
 - `GITHUB_WEBHOOK_PORT` - the port to listen in for Github webhooks.
 - `GITHUB_WEBHOOK_SECRET` - the Github webhook secret.
+- `PICS_DEFAULT_SOURCE` - _(Optional)_ the url to download card pics from, with a placeholder `%id%` to replace with each card's id (e.g. `https://example/%id%.jpg`).
+If not provided, card pics will not be automatically fetched and reuploaded.
+- `PICS_UPLOAD_CHANNEL` - _(Optional)_ the Discord ID of the channel to reupload card pics to.
+If not provided, card pics will not be automatically fetched and reuploaded.

 It's recommended to create a `.env` file containing these variables then run the bot by pointing to that file: